Float like a butterfly; sting like a bee

 Boxing is a punishing sport which on the surface might not seem to have much to do with the collaborative work of teaching and learning.
-Get under the surface, however, and you see that classroom practicioners could actually learn a lot from the pugialist.
+Get under the surface, however, and you see that classroom practitioners could actually learn a lot from the pugilist.
 Let me explain.

 Anyone who hasn’t boxed might think that a knockout punch is a matter of raw strength but this is not true.
-In reality, a 50 kilo weakling can knock out an opponent three times their size.
+In reality, a 50 kilo weakling can knock out an opponent twice their size.
 That is, they can if they know about:

 For the remainder of this post, feel free to imagine me in a wooly sailor’s hat, snarling and muttering about “becoming a very dangerous poisun (person)” like Mickey the trainer from the Rocky movies.

 Boxers are masters of timing.
 They have to be.
 If they misjudge a feint from their opponent for an opening in his or her guard, they end up on the canvas wondering what day it is.
 They learn though hundreds of hours of brutal immediate feedback only to react to threat and opportunity where these are clear and present.
 When the experienced boxer senses their opponent dropping their guard, moving into range or otherwise displaying a vulnerability, they are already putting their body in motion to meet it with aggressive force.